 The original pound cake got its name from the breakdown of ingredients it included.
 The recipe literally called for one pound each of butter, sugar, eggs, and flour.
 No leavening, no added flavor, and no glaze or frosting on top.
-Modern day pound cakes tend to have a few more ingredients, but the basic concept is the same.
+However, modern day pound cakes tend to have a few more ingredients with the same basic concept.

 This recipe is for a standard loaf pan, typically around 8.5 x 4.5 inches.
 However, if you want your pound cake in bundt form, just double the recipe and you’ll have enough batter for a standard bundt pan!
 The only tricky thing about bundt pans is how many little crevices they have so just be sure to grease it really well.

 You can easily adapt this recipe to better suit your taste or the season.
 The vanilla provides the main flavor but something like almond extract or lemon juice could be substituted.
-The frosting is also optional, of course.
+Also, the frosting is an optional element.
 This recipe calls for a standard lemon buttercream but use whatever you like best!
 If you want a thinner “glaze”, just stir together 1 cup of powdered sugar with a couple tablespoons of milk and drizzle over your loaf.

 1 cup butter, room temperature

 1 cup powdered sugar

 1. In a large mixing bowl, cream the butter and sugar together.